 Getting started with the Dapr Workflow Python SDK

-- Utilize the Python workflow SDK and API calls to start, pause, resume, terminate, and purge workflow instances
+- Use the Python workflow SDK to start, pause, resume, and purge workflow instances

 This example uses the default configuration from dapr init